← Back to blog

 What Is the Major System?
 An Interactive Guide

-Quick — what’s your phone PIN?
-Your bank account number?
+Quick — what’s your best friend’s phone number?
+Your postal code?
 The year the French Revolution started?

 If you’re like most people, remembering numbers feels like trying to hold water in your hands.
 That’s because our brains didn’t evolve to store abstract digits.
 We evolved to remember images, stories, and places.